varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-1-basics/types.md

 ```

 #### Floating point values
 Scalar floating point numbers, i.e., decimal numbers in the set $\mathbb{R}$, are stored using 4$\times$bytes (32-bits) following the [IEEE-754 standard](https://en.wikipedia.org/wiki/IEEE_754).
-However, unlike integer values, which can be represented exactly, floating-point numbers are can only be _approximated_ in a computer system.
+However, unlike integer values, which can be represented exactly, floating-point numbers can only be _approximated_ in a computer system.

 ### Character and string values
 Textual data on a computer is represented as the `String` type.
 Strings are modeled as a sequence of characters, where each character is of type `Char`.